Fredf10/starfish_networkReduction_tmp/tasks.md

 # List of confirmed tasks

-* Fix vnc to not printout options for CSV BCs and RVs (Assigned to:Vinz)
 * VNC shall detect delimiter and either warn/autofix rather than crash.
 (Vinz)
 * Ensure the "Absolute Path" to flow from file is updated (Assigned to Fredrik)
 * update path manipulations to use `os.path` (Unassigned/Fredrik)